Rachmanin0xFF/jwst-twitter-bot/README.md

 I use a binary search to determine the maximum photo dimensions that do not exceed 4MB (10 iterations, probably overkill).
 If these dimensions exceed 6144px on either axis, I set that as the new length on that axis and adjust the other dimension accordingly.

-Finally, I use [PIL's](https://pillow.readthedocs.io/en/stable/) default PIL.Image.LANCZOS kernel to resample the image to the determined dimensions, then I add 160px to the bottom of the image to make room for the caption.
+Finally, I use [PIL's](https://pillow.readthedocs.io/en/stable/) default PIL.Image.LANCZOS kernel to resample the image to the determined dimensions.
+This is done **after** converting the .fits data to a PNG.
+Finally, I add 160px to the bottom of the image to make room for the caption.